 Partnership with autistic people, their families and carers will be a crucial part of developing therapies that achieve the outcomes that matter most to autistic people.

-At Autism-Europe, we decided to take part in this research grant in order to help shape research that is respectful and focused on improving the quality of lives of autistic people, and takes into account the concerns expressed by our members across Europe.
+At Autism-Europe, we decided to take part in this research grant in order to help shape research that is respectful and focused on improving the quality of lives of autistic people, and takes into account the concerns expressed by some of our members across Europe.
+Issues raised within our membership pertained to the need for involvement not only consultation; ethical issues about effective informed consent, possible side effects and addiction, fear related to eugenics; need for open access of research data.

 The aim of this panel will be to provide an independent voice within the consortium.
 The recruitment process will start soon, and will be open to people in countries taking part in the research, including from beyond Autism-Europe’s membership.